Rebates list

 Interconnection Standards

-The Maine Public Utility Commission (PUC) adopted interconnection procedures in January 2010.
+The Maine Public Utility Commission (PUC) adopted interconnection procedures in January 2010; the rules were last updated in 2020.
 These rules apply to all transmission and distribution utilities operating in the state and apply to all distribution generation (not just renewables).
 Maine's interconnection procedures, based in part on the Interstate Renewable Energy Council's.
 2006 Model Interconnection Procedures,* identify four different tiers with corresponding technical screens.
 These are:

 • Level 2: Certified facilities 2 megawatts (MW) or less;